 Before the procedure, a dermatologist will usually review the patient’s medical history and conduct a physical exam.

 This is the time for the doctor and patient to discuss expectations, potential risks and outcomes of the procedure.
 Patients also should:

 - Avoid sunbathing, tanning beds, waxing, chemical peels or collagen injections for two weeks prior to the procedure.

-- Avoid perfumes, deodorants or any potential irritants in the treatment area before and after treatment.
+- Do not use perfumes, deodorants or any potential irritants in the treatment area before and after treatment.

 - Avoid aspirin, anti-inflammatory drugs and herbal supplements due to increased risk of bleeding.

 - Some redness and swelling of the hair follicle, which is a normal occurrence.